 Ocean Thermal Energy Conversion (OTEC) is a process that can produce electricity by using the temperature difference between deep cold ocean water and warm tropical surface waters.
 OTEC plants pump large quantities of deep cold seawater and surface seawater to run a power cycle and produce electricity.
 OTEC is firm power (24/7), a clean energy source, environmentally sustainable and capable of providing massive levels of energy.

-OTEC has long been challenged by high capital costs in a world of cheap energy.
-Recently, however, higher electricity costs, increased concerns for global warming, and a political commitment to energy security have made initial OTEC commercialization economically attractive in tropical island communities where a high percentage of electricity production is oil based.
+Recently, higher electricity costs, increased concerns for global warming, and a political commitment to energy security have made initial OTEC commercialization economically attractive in tropical island communities where a high percentage of electricity production is oil based.
 Even within the US, this island market is very large; globally it is many times larger.
 As OTEC technology matures, it should become economically attractive in the southeast US.

 Makai has been pioneering OTEC research since working on the first net-power producing plant in 1979.
 Since that time, Makai has been a sub- or prime contractor for dozens of unique research and development contracts in OTEC.
 Most recently, Makai has been involved with Lockheed Martin and others pursuing the development of 100MW OTEC plants for island communities like Hawaii and Guam.